ddubson/spring-batch-examples/README.md

 - `14-writing-basic` - writing a basic list of ints to sysout
 - `15-writing-items-to-db` - writing items to a jdbc database source
 - `16-writing-items-to-fs` - writing items to a flat file
+- `17-writing-items-to-xml` - writing items to an XML file